Let’s look at current-day estate agents as being rather similar to scores of fishermen trawling for their daily catch.

 Link to the Home Owners Alliance Estate agents’ tricks

-The remedy or the solution for this obvious lack of efficiency within all housing markets, especially those across England and Wales is to change the way these markets are operated by making them far more efficient than currently.
-Unless the housing marketplace as a whole works efficiently, prices will keep drifting beyond those which would exist in a perfect marketplace, in accordance with well-established economic theory.
-The inescapable result of such inefficiency is stagnation – which is exactly what we are seeing in the housing marketplace at present.
+The remedy or solution for this obvious lack of efficiency within all housing markets, especially those across England and Wales is to change the way these markets are operated by making them far more efficient than currently.
+Unless the housing marketplace as a whole works efficiently, prices will keep drifting up beyond those which would exist in a perfect marketplace, in accordance with well-established economic theory.
+The eventual and inescapable result of such inefficiency is stagnation – which is exactly what we are seeing in the housing marketplace at present.

 The Hendry Solution is the only current proposal for resolving this problem for the benefit, both of estate agents and also, and most importantly, for first-time buyers.